Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-J4LlorYbVV0,95.1951,102.8027.md

 ### Transcript

-> other thing i want to say real quick is there's been an update to the game and i'll link in the description below patch notes too the update is just a bit of a minor update some bug fixes and stuff but okay that's enough that's all out of
+> other thing I want to say real quick is there's been an update to the game and I'll link in the description below patch notes too the update is just a bit of a minor update some bug fixes and stuff but okay that's enough that's all out of